Photo credit: Jeff Fusco.

 Drexel has spent a decade deepening its community ties to lay pathways for future Dragons to play meaningful roles in the world, and has built many participatory models to inspire Dragons as they shape a positive future.

-These include the Dornsife Center for Neighborhood Partnerships, the Lindy Institute for Civic Engagement, the Autism Institute, the Stephen and Sandra Sheller 11th Street Family Health Services, and public school assistance programs run by the School of Education, among others.
+These include the Dornsife Center for Neighborhood Partnerships, the Lindy Center for Civic Engagement, the Autism Institute, the Stephen and Sandra Sheller 11th Street Family Health Services, and public school assistance programs run by the School of Education, among others.

 The Drexel of 2030 will leverage these institutions as well as its ties to other regions to grow partnerships that will yield increased enrollment, co-ops, clinical placements, curriculum sharing, and research consortia.